 The Process

 Getting the aromatics ready was the biggest part of the work for this cocktail.
 I used a peeler for the orange peel and made sure not to press too hard.
 I didn’t want to get the bitter pith with the peel.
-My mandoline came to the rescue for the lime and cucumber slices.
-I also halved the cucumber slice lengthwise as it was much too wide left whole.

-The rest of the process was super simple.
-Just measure out the gin and tonic water, and add it to the glass over the aromatics and ice.
-I didn’t measure the peppercorns or juniper berries–I just added a little of each, and voila!
-One lovely and delicious smelling Spanish gin tonic.
+I didn’t measure the peppercorns or juniper berries—I just added a little of each, and voila!
+Two lovely and delicious-smelling Spanish Gin Tonics.